Coniferish/sql-notes/README.md

 "finish", and "added" dates as attributes for good measure.

 ---
 ![][sketch3]

 The main change here is starting to add relationships between the tables and creating primary keys.

 ---
 ![][sketch4]

 In this step I fix a couple of things after thinking more about the relationships.

-First, let's talk about the Genre table.
+First, let's talk about the Genres table.
 The design before this overlooked the fact that books can belong to multiple genres, which indicates another many-to-many relationship.

-You could create a denormalized `book` table with an attribute for `genres` that was an array of genres and this would be easier to set up initially and require fewer joins when displaying book details, but would make viewing all books in a genre inefficient because the database would have to scan every book record and check if the target genre exists within each array.
+You _could_ create a denormalized `book` table with an attribute for `genres` that is an array of genres, and this would be easier to set up initially and require fewer joins when displaying book details but it would make viewing all books in a genre inefficient because the database would have to scan every book record and check if the target genre exists within each array.
 Also, enums are checked at runtime and if you wanted to rename an enum, you'd have to migrate the enum type itself rather than just updating records.

-Many-to-many relationships require a junction table so we can maintain best practices around [normalization][normalization-link] (3NF).
-We _could_ keep the `book_genres` junction table and maintain 3NF by having it reference an enum `genre_type` like this:
+Many-to-many relationships require a junction table so we can maintain best practices around [normalization][normalization-link] (we're aiming for 3NF).
+We _could_ keep the `book_genres` junction table and maintain 3NF by having it reference an enum `genre_type` like this...

 ```sql
 CREATE TYPE genre_type AS ENUM ('fiction', 'non_fiction', 'mystery', 'romance', 'sci_fi');